Nanosheared electrolyte

 Electrolyte nano-confined in a slit pore

 This tutorial illustrates some key aspects of combining a fluid and a solid in the same simulation.
-A major difference with Polymer in water is that here a rigid four points water model named TIP4P is used [31].
+A major difference from Polymer in water is that here a rigid four-points water model named TIP4P is used [35].
 TIP4P is one of the most common water models due to its high accuracy.

 If you are completely new to LAMMPS, I recommend that you follow this tutorial on a simple Lennard-Jones fluid first.